ShawnPotter/week1/README.md

 # week1
-this is my week 1 repo
+this is my week 1 repo for SDEV328